Open Adoption

 • Anything else you all feel comfortable with

 There’s no one way to have an open adoption, and there are no “rules” to follow.
 Open adoption relationships tend to naturally evolve, change and grow over time, just like any relationship.
-So even if it feels awkward at first, you may find that you feel more comfortable communicating with one another as time progresses.
+So even if it feels awkward at first, you may become more comfortable communicating with one another as time progresses.

-• An open adoption does mean that you would be able to watch your child growing up loved and cherished.
+• DOES mean that you would be able to watch your child growing up loved and cherished.

-• An open adoption does not mean that you would be co-parenting with your child’s parents.
+• DOES NOT mean that you would be co-parenting with your child’s parents.

-• An open adoption does mean that your child and their parents would be able to talk to you directly about their adoption if they had any questions.
+• DOES mean that your child and their parents would be able to talk to you directly about their adoption if they had any questions.

-• An open adoption does not mean that you could “get your baby back” after the adoption.
+• DOES NOT mean that you could get your baby back after the adoption.

-• An open adoption does mean that you would always have an important role in your child’s life as their birth parent.
+• DOES mean that you would always have an important role in your child’s life as their birth parent.

-• An open adoption does not confuse children about who their “real parents” are just because their birth parents are an important part of their lives.
+• DOES NOT confuse children about who their real parents are just because their birth parents are an important part of their lives.

 Why We Encourage Open Adoptions